 Did you know: It was actually recorded in Edward Davies’ The Mythology and Rites of the British Druids, page 210, that the ancient Druids bore an egg as the sacred emblem of their idolatrous order.

-In Hebrew ʿashtōreth (the last two syllables are deliberately distorted with the vowels of bōsheth “shame, shameful thing, abomination”), from Phoenician ʿashtart;
+In Hebrew ʿashtōreth (the last two syllables are deliberately distorted with the vowels of bōsheth “shame, shameful thing, abomination”), from the Phoenician ʿashtart (Ashtoreth; abomination)

 Passover

 Eating matzah symbolizes God’s glory and grace in rescuing our ancestors from 400 years of bondage.
-Hebrew slaves were portioned mana during their trek across the desert, and as a remembrance of those miracles and the hardships suffered by the ancient Hebrews, we are to celebrate Passover every year.
+Hebrew slaves were portioned manna during their trek across the desert, and as a remembrance of those miracles and hardships suffered by the ancient Hebrews, we are to celebrate Passover every year in remembrance of GOD’s grace.

 Luke 22: 19 (NIV) He took some bread and gave thanks to God for it.
 Then he broke it in pieces and gave it to the disciples, saying, “This is my body, which is given for you.
 Do this in remembrance of me.”